openpathsampling/ops_tutorial/README.md

 very different kind of system (a 2D toy model), and illustrates that the overall setup process is the same, regardless of the underlying engine.

-Notebook 5 contains some more advanced exercises related to TIS, and also shows how to use the OPS command line interface.
-In addition to the requirements listed above, it requires installation of `openpathsampling-cli`.
+Notebooks 5-8 contain some more advanced exercises related to TIS, and also shows how to use the OPS command line interface.
+In addition to the requirements listed above, they requires installation of `openpathsampling-cli`.
+These are for more advanced users, and aren't usually part of the introduction for beginners.

 ## History